Rishik15/WiDs/README.md

 The feature set includes distance features, distance-trend features, movement features, ETA features, fire size and growth features, directional alignment features, and temporal/observation-quality features.

-## Project Notes

-- Run scripts from the top-level project directory.
-- Use `python -m ...` instead of running files by path when using the package-style commands.
-- The folder names are case-sensitive on Linux/WSL.
-- The final model uses only competition-provided data.
-- The generated submission file follows the Kaggle sample submission format.

 ## References

 - Kaggle competition overview: https://www.kaggle.com/competitions/WiDSWorldWide_GlobalDathon26/overview